wp-plugins/magic-fields-2-toolkit/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.4.1 =
+* added support for ordering fields first by group index then by field name
+* added support for excluding fields by class name, e.g. -alpha means exclude fields of class alpha
+* added support for injecting class name into field prefixes and suffixes using the html comment <!--$class-->
+* added support for a psuedo parent field __parent so that the parent post can be referenced in a recursion
+* added support for wildcarding the group name, e.g. *_*<*,*> is now valid
+* added support for a special group member field mf2tk_key which will specify the group index as text and whose class is the group class
+* added support for indexing groups by name instead of integers using mf2tk_key, e.g. alpha_beta<gamma,*> instead of alpha_beta<1,*>
+* added support for assigning classes to groups using the class of mf2tk_key which can be used to include/exclude groups
+* added support for group_before/group_after with replacement of html comments <!--$Group-->, <!--$class-->, <!--$group-->
+* changed search from using multiple select html element to multiple select html checkboxes

 = 0.4 =
 * Added new features: macros for post content, an alternative dropdown field, an alternative HTML5 compatible